"

 5. How does retinol help with fine lines and wrinkles?

-Retinol is a powerful anti-aging ingredient that boosts collagen production and increases cell turnover, which helps reduce the appearance of fine lines and wrinkles.
+Retinol is a powerful anti-ageing ingredient that boosts collagen production and increases cell turnover, which helps reduce the appearance of fine lines and wrinkles.
 Over time, regular use of retinol-containing products can improve skin elasticity and texture.

 6. Can diet affect the formation of fine lines and wrinkles?